 - Akao, Yoji, Ed.
 1990 .
 Quality Function Deployment: Integrating Customer Requirements into Product Design.
 Foreword by Bob King.
 Cambridge, MA: Productivity Press.
 ISBN 0-915299-41-0.
 [Translated by Glenn Mazur]

-Symposium: Attending the annual Symposium on QFD is an excellent opportunity for beginners and experts alike to gain an insight into new applications, tools and methods, and solutions, as well as to stay on top of the current trends.
-The Symposium serves as a forum for anyone who is interested in QFD; you can network, exchange tips with, and ask questions to other QFD practitioners.
-Public courses for all levels of QFD proficiency are offered as pre and post conference events.
+Attend Symposium: Attending the Symposium on QFD is an excellent opportunity for beginners and experts alike to gain an insight into new applications, tools and methods, and solutions, as well as to stay on top of the current trends.
+The Symposium serves as a forum for anyone who is interested in QFD and ISO 16355; you can network, exchange tips with, and ask questions to other practitioners.
+Public courses for all levels of proficiency are offered as pre and post conference events.

-Professional QFD Courses: The QFD Green Belt® Certificate Course is recommended for new product development and business developers professionals and Six Sigma / DFSS Black Belts and Master Black Belts.
-The internationally acclaimed workshop teaches the most up-to-date QFD knowledge in both theory and practice and a chance to begin applying the QFD tools on the actual project of yours under the guidance of the instructor.
-Modern QFD training manuals, case studies, and templates (Modern House of Quality, Customer Voice Table, Maximum Value Table, Analytic Hierarchy Process) are included.
-Public Courses and In-house Training options are available.
+Professional QFD Courses: The QFD Green Belt® Certificate Course is recommended for new product development and business developers professionals and DFLS / DFSS Black Belts and Master Black Belts, including those in Marketing, Sales, Design, Supply Chain, Customer Service, Product Planning, Business Development, Manufacturing, etc. The internationally acclaimed workshop teaches the most up-to-date QFD/ISO16355 knowledge in both theory and practice and a chance to begin applying the tools on the actual project of yours under the guidance of the instructor.
+Modern QFD/ISO16355 training manuals, case studies, and templates (modern House of Quality, Customer Voice Table, Maximum Value Table, Analytic Hierarchy Process, and more) are included.

 For those who aim to be a project leader or facilitator, the QFD Black Belt® Certificate Course is opened to the public once a year at the QFD Institute's annual Symposium.
 In-house training option is also available to develop an internal pool of QFD talents within the organization.